 - All members and volunteers must Evaluate and Monitor the efficacy of projects conducted, against the measurable outcome factors identified prior to the trip

-- Scheduled reporting from Members and Volunteer should be provided within 30 days of completing a trip to the South Pacific and should include the following:
+- Scheduled reporting from Members and Volunteers should be provided within 30 days of completing a trip to the South Pacific and should include the following:

 - clear statement and aims and goals of the trip with measurable outcome factors.

-- detailed documentation of activities performed (for surgical trips this would include a comprehensive de-identified log book of cases seen, operated on)
+- detailed documentation of activities performed (for surgical trips this would include a comprehensive de-identified log book of cases seen, operated on with gender of cases identifed).

 - Objective measurable outcome factors (for surgical trips this would include morbidity and mortality data).

-- Outcome of briefing and debriefing sessions, and level of volunteer and partner involvement in these sessions.
+- Outcome of briefing and debriefing sessions, and level of volunteer and partner involvement in these sessions, including gender breakdown.

 - Where aims and goals and measurable outcome factors were met and where they were not